marina-sam14/Online-Courses-Webpage/README.md

-# University Project about HTML/CSS/JavaScript
+# University Project about creating a Web Page from the scratch using HTML/CSS/JavaScript

  - 1st Exercise: HTML Skeleton and Content
  - 2nd Exercise: CSS